-Anyway, bread is the only thing that won’t be left off the table, at lunch or dinner time.
+Never fear, bread is the only thing that won’t be left off the table, at lunch or dinner time.

 If you move to the South, nearly everywhere you will see bread with green olives inside, while in Sicily you can taste bread flavoured with cumin, sesame and anise.And don’t forget that pizza, flat bread and many other tasty foods are prepared with the same ingredients!!!

-Don’t worry, you only have to find a forno to taste them all!
-Forno has two meanings: bakery, and oven – so the place is named after the tool.
-The smaller the forno you go in, the better the bread you can buy; some bakeries have survived because for generations families have passed down the craft called arte bianca (white art: flour as a form of art).
+Don’t worry, you only have to find a ‘forno’ to taste them all!
+‘Forno’ has two meanings: bakery, and oven – so the place is named after the tool.
+The smaller the ‘forno’ you go in, the better the bread you can buy; some bakeries have survived because for generations families have passed down the craft called ‘arte bianca’ (white art: flour as a form of art).

 Tuscan bread is very unique because it has no salt at all.
 People from other regions can’t stand it because they find it really unflavoured.
 Many historical explanations lie behind this tradition, but the most curious thing about it is the name.
-Indeed, sciocco is an adjective with two meanings: without salt, and stupid, with no common sense.
+Indeed, ‘sciocco’ is an adjective with two meanings: without salt, and stupid, with no common sense.
 So, we can assume the origin of this bread has a negative context.

 Bread is a very important element in Tuscan cooking.
 It was considered a shame to throw away left and stale bread as people created many ways to reuse it.
-This is the reason why there are so many good Tuscan recipes that include bread, for example the bread salad called panzanella, the tomato soup pappa col pomodoro, the vegetables potage ribollita, and the fettunta, slices of crunchy bread spread with oil, garlic and salt, used as an appetizer or to taste the very first oil of the season.Do you smell the aroma of freshly baked bread yet?
+This is the reason why there are so many good Tuscan recipes that include bread, for example the bread salad called ‘panzanella’, the tomato soup ‘pappa col pomodoro’, the vegetables ‘potage ribollita‘, and the ‘fettunta’, slices of crunchy bread spread with oil, garlic and salt, used as an appetiser or to taste the very first oil of the season.Do you smell the aroma of freshly baked bread yet?
 Or better, imagine yourself eating it in the spring sunshine with these delicious Tuscan recipes?
 Flavours Holidays has cooking holidays throughout Italy for you to check out.